-Over the last 20 years, more often than not OBX tax assessment values of properties are not equal to their market value.
+Over the last 20 years, more often than not OBX tax assessment values of properties were not equal to their market value.
 When properties were reassessed in 2013 many tax assessment values went down over 20%.
-In some cases the average was over 40%.
+In some cases even more.
 That’s a huge change in value from one assessment to another!

 Why is that?

 Did local property values dropped that much over that onet year?
 The simple answer is no. The reason for the large change in OBX tax assessment is that neither Dare County nor Currituck County had re-assessed property since 2005.
 This was the end of the last up cycle in local real estate.
 North Carolina state law requires that counties reassess all property within their borders just once every eight years.
 Both OBX (Dare and Currituck), counties waited until the last possible moment.

 Another difference in local tax assessments compared to many areas is the tax assessment for all properties within the county is based on market value on one specific day for the whole county.
 That day does not change until the next assessment is completed.
 Tax assessments will not change based on a new sale or a current appraisal.
 The tax assessment value you see today could be close to eight years old.